jutivia/Coinvise-MarketPlace-Review/READMe.md

 - This is a library that adds safety checks to all the ERC20 functions by calling the [`_callOptionalReturn()`](#_callOptionalReturn) function on all the said functions

 <a id="_callOptionalReturn"></a>
-- `_callOptionalReturn()` a private function that performs a low level call to the target token address and verifies the contract of said token contains code and also asserts for success in the low-level call made.
+- `_callOptionalReturn()` a private function that performs a low level call to the target token address and verifies the contract of said token contains code and also asserts for success in the low-level calls made.
 <a id="safeTransfer"></a>
 - `safeTransfer()` => Takes in the parameters:
     - IERC20 `token` => contract instance of the ERC20 token